Cross-posted from Insatiable Booksluts.

 I like a good literary romance well enough.
 Aw, who am I kidding, I’m the shippiest shipper in all of shipdom.* I was on Team Ron/Hermione right from Sorcerer’s Stone (I swear I started this post before J. K.’s recent comments ^_^;; ).
 Want to know just how Johnlocked I am (of course you do)?
-See the “Sherlock” tag in my Livejournal.
+See the “Sherlock” tag in my Livejournal on Same Story, Different Versions.
 And “As Long as You’re Mine” was my favorite song from Wicked – next to “Defying Gravity,” of course.

 But even I have my limits.
 Because for the love of Pete’s sake, if I read another summary that includes some variation of girl-finds-herself-irresistibly-drawn-to-some-“devastatingly handsome charmer” (yoinked that one from Amazon, re: The Unbecoming of Mara Dyer), I will throw a mental fit.